A smile can be the most eye-catching feature of a face.

-Dr. Plant and Tour use the most advanced composite materials
+Dr. Tour use the most advanced composite materials

 One of the leading advantages of dental fillings and composites is that, with a good color match, it’s almost impossible to see that the tooth had to be restored.
 And because these dental fillings bond directly to the enamel, they’re strong and resist wear, usually lasting more than five years.
 Dr. Tour uses the most advanced composite materials, so that they are holding up even longer.

 Dr. Tour will first choose the shade of composite that best matches your tooth color.
 After removing the decay, they will use a special curing light to harden each layer of filling material.
 The dental filling will be shaped to fit your tooth.
 Polishing will also ensure that it remains smooth and resistant to staining.